dmoisset/s5/equipment/magic.md

 Each aeon stone also has at least one other power that comes into effect when in orbit around you, detailed in the individual descriptions below:

 * **Clear spindle**: This aeon stone sustains you by negating the need for food or water.
+* **Dark blue rhomboid**: This stone grants you advantage at Wisdom (Perception) and Wisdom (Insight) checks.
 * **Iridiscent spindle**: This aeon stone sustains you by negating the need to breathe.
+* **pearly white spindle**: If you are able to cast spells, this stone increases by +1 the save DC for your spells.
+This increase does not stack with any other increase to spell save DC.

 #### Amulet of Camouflage